Bicycle Information

 • Obey street signs, signals, and road markings, just like a car.

-• BICYCLE THEFTS
+BICYCLE THEFTS

-• BICYCLE REGISTRATIONS
+BICYCLE REGISTRATIONS

-• Most bicycles that are stolen were unlocked.
-To help deter theft and assist Campus Safety Services in returning a lost or stolen bicycle you should complete a Bike registration.
-Bring your bicycle and ID.
-Campus Safety Services also has designated Bicycle Registration Days at various locations on campus during the beginning of the school year.
-Dates, Times and locations are posted on Daily Messages.
-Register your bicycle on-line HERE.
+• To help deter theft and assist Campus Safety Services in returning a lost or stolen bicycle you can complete a Bike registration.
+Bring your bicycle and ID to CSS during business hours or register the bike online.

-• LOCK YOUR BICYCLE
+LOCK YOUR BICYCLE

-• It is a violation of the American with Disabilities Act (ADA) to hinder building access or egress.
+• It is a violation of the Americans with Disabilities Act (ADA) to hinder building access or egress.
 Bicycles are never allowed to be locked to hand railings, parked in hallways, stairways, exit pathways, ramps, or anywhere that may impede entry or exit from a building.
 Bicycles that are found locked to these areas and have to be removed, will be at the owner’s expense.

 • Bicycles on Williams College property that appear to be abandoned will be taken into custody by Campus Safety and Security, logged, and stored for a period of one year, or until claimed by the owner.
 Unclaimed bicycles are donated to charitable organizations.